-LEARN about the early explorers and founding settlers on the Birrarung or Yarra Yarra River and the events that led to settlement in defiance of British law.
+LEARN about the early explorers and founding settlers on the Birrarung or Yarra Yarra River and the events that led to a settlement in defiance of British law.

 WHEN: School excursions are normally up to two hours by arrangement at a time of your convenience.